RaFive/Personal-Finance-Management-System/README.md

 ### 1. Clone or Download the Project

-Clone the repository or download the ZIP file & open the project in **NetBeans IDE** (or your preferred Java IDE).
+Clone the repository or download the ZIP file & open the project in **NetBeans IDE**.

 ### 2. Update Database Path